aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to TXT in C++ Applications" h2="Convert XPS to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to TXT</h2>
+XPS to TXT conversion is a useful process for many reasons.
+TXT files are plain text files that are easy to read and edit.
+They are also compatible with a wide range of applications, making them a great choice for sharing data.
+Additionally, TXT files are much smaller in size than XPS files, making them easier to store and transfer.

-Converting XPS to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+<h2>How Aspose.Total Helps for XPS to TXT Conversion</h2>
+Aspose.Total for C++ is a comprehensive file format automation library that makes it easy to convert XPS to TXT.
+The process is simple and straightforward, requiring only two steps.
+First, you can export XPS to XLSX using Aspose.PDF for C++.
+Then, you can use Aspose.Cells for C++ Spreadsheet Programming API to convert XLSX to TXT.
+Aspose.Total for C++ is a powerful and reliable solution for converting XPS to TXT quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}